isc-projects/stork/doc/install.rst

 for any new registrations.

-The server token can be regenerated in the ``How to Install Agent on New Machine`` dialog box available after entering the ``Services -> Machines`` page.
+The server token can be regenerated in the ``How to Install Agent on New Machine`` dialog box available after navigating to the ``Services -> Machines`` page.

 Agent Setup Summary
 ~~~~~~~~~~~~~~~~~~~

 After successful agent setup, the agent periodically tries to detect installed
 Kea DHCP or BIND9 services on the system.
 If it finds them, they are
-reported to the ``Stork Server`` when it connects to the agent.
+reported to the Stork server when it connects to the agent.

-Further configuration and usage of the ``Stork Server`` and the
+Further configuration and usage of the Stork server and the
-``Stork Agent`` are described in the :ref:`usage` chapter.
+Stork agent are described in the :ref:`usage` chapter.

 .. _inspecting-keys-and-certificates:

 Inspecting Keys and Certificates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Stork Server maintains TLS keys and certificates internally to secure the communication between ``Stork Server`` and any agents.
-They can be inspected and exported using ``Stork Tool`` with a command such as:
+The Stork server maintains TLS keys and certificates internally to secure the communication between ``stork-server`` and any agents.
+They can be inspected and exported using ``stork-tool``, with a command such as:

 .. code-block:: console